scrapinghub/web-poet/docs/page-objects/inputs.rst

 ======

-:ref:`Page object classes <page-object-classes>`, in their ``__init__`` method, must define input parameters with type hints pointing to classes from the :mod:`web_poet.page_inputs` module.
+:ref:`Page object classes <page-object-classes>`, in their ``__init__`` method, must define input parameters with type hints pointing to input classes.

+Those input classes may be:

+-   :ref:`Built-in web-poet input classes <built-in-inputs>`.

+-   :ref:`Custom input classes <custom-inputs>`.

+-   Other :ref:`page object classes <page-object-classes>`.

+-   :ref:`Item classes <items>`, when using a :ref:`framework <frameworks>`
+    that can provide item classes.

 Based on the target URL and parameter type hints, :ref:`frameworks
 <frameworks>` automatically build the required objects at run time, and pass